apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

          60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
          70: -- -- -- -- -- -- -- --

-        I believe that the on-board Accelerometer, Audio Codec, and touch panel controller should have been detected (but perhaps the touch panel is not powered in this configuration?)
+       I believe that the on-board Accelerometer, Audio Codec, and touch panel controller should have been detected (but perhaps the touch panel is not powered in this configuration since the LCD is not configured?)

          Codec I2C address:        0x1a
          Accel I2C address:        0x1d
          Touch panel I2C address:  0x38

+    4. Support for the on-board USER button is included as well as the button test program at apps/examples/buttons.
+This test is useful for verifying the functionality of GPIO interrupts.